bgstack15/bgscripts/usr/share/doc/bgscripts/README.md

 - cladu.sh
 -  fix ${sendopts} so emails are sent correctly.
 -  add ownership change to the user mail spool file
+- list-vnc-sessions.sh: add display size and color depth to output